marco-m/travis-go-dockerhub/README.md

 - Moving stable tags, for example `1.2.3` is fixed, but `1.2` should give the latest release in the `1.2.x` series and `1` should give the latest release in the `1.x` series.
 - **BUG**: If you support two series of releases, say `1.2.x` and `1.3.x`, then tag `latest` will flip between the two series!
 Currently tag `latest` works fine as long as you support only one series of releases.

+## Is this for Go only?

+No. The release logic and the scripts can be easily adapted to any programming language.

 ## Commits, releases and git and Docker tags

 The following subsections use this [image repository on DockerHub].